F-liiga: Regular season

-In the regular season, which takes place approximately from September to March, starting with the 2025–26 season, all teams play each other twice, and additionally, each team plays twice against every team from one of two six-team groups.
+In the regular season, which takes place approximately from September to March, all teams play each other twice, and additionally, each team plays twice against every team from one of two six-team regional groups.
 In total, each team plays 32 games.

 Semifinal match between TPS and Happee in the 2015–16 season.

 Playoffs

 The top eight teams from the regular season play for the Finnish Championship, in playoffs that starts around March and culminates in April.
-The first placed team from the regular season picks their opponent from the teams that placed fifth through eighth.
-The second placed team picks their opponent from the remaining three and after that the third placed team makes its pick of the two remaining teams.
-The last playoff pair is made of two remaining team.
+For quarterfinals, the top three teams from the regular season successively choose their quarterfinal opponents from the four remaining teams.
 The semifinal pairings are determined by the regular season standings.
 The playoffs are played in best-of-seven format.
+The losing semifinalists play a single match for the bronze medal.

 Regular season game between Classic and SPV in the 2009–10 season.

 Playout

 Starting with the 2025–26 season, the last-place team is automatically relegated and replaced by the winner of the lower competition final (called Division, Divari in Finnish, or Inssi-Divari for sponsorship reasons).
 The second-to-last team plays a relegation playoff against the runner-up of the Divari final.